-AI Workbench Command Line Interface (CLI) Reference
+AI Workbench Command Line Interface (CLI) Reference#

 NVIDIA AI Workbench is a developer toolkit for data science, machine learning, and AI project development.
 For users who prefer working in a terminal, AI Workbench provides a Command Line Interface (CLI).
 For the current and historical versions of the AI Workbench CLI, see Release Notes.
+For Git support in the AI Workbench application, see Git in AI Workbench.

 To get started with the AI Workbench CLI, see Basic Quickstart (CLI).